CMS Expert Guide to Crypto Regulation in Chile

 Consequently, the Fintech Law explicitly regulates a defined set of "Fintech Services".
 The regulated activities for cryptoasset service providers encompass: (i) alternative transaction systems (cryptoasset exchanges), (ii) investment advice, (iii) custody of financial instruments, (iv) order routing, and (v) brokerage of financial instrument (as a whole, the “Crypto Services”).

-On 12 January 2024, the Financial Market Commission (Comisión para el Mercado Financiero or “CMF”) issued General Rule No. 502, with the purpose of regulating the registration and authorisation of financial service providers under the Fintech Law ("NCG 502").
+The Financial Market Commission (Comisión para el Mercado Financiero or “CMF”) issued General Rule No. 502, with the purpose of regulating the registration and authorisation of financial service providers under the Fintech Law ("NCG 502").

 Furthermore, the Fintech Law introduces amendments to primary banking regulations to include, as means of payment, “digital, electronic, or computerised representations registered through systems that use distributed ledger or other similar technologies for units whose value is directly determinable and backed by money, be national or foreign currency”.
 Likewise, the Central Bank of Chile is empowered to issue prudential regulations for those cryptoassets that meet minimum standards and conditions in matters of security, reliability, acceptability, use and massiveness.